New Mexico Faculty

 Patrick Ingram, M.S.O.M., D.O.M., Instructor

 Patrick Ingram received his Masters degree in traditional Chinese medicine from the International Institute of Chinese Medicine in Albuquerque, NM in 2004 and has been practicing the traditional Chinese martial arts of Xing Yi Quan, Ba Gua Zhang, Tai Ji Quan, and the Southern Shaolin system of Bak Mei Fut Gar Kuen for over 20 years.
 He is an ordained Buddhist priest in the Chan Buddhist Order of Xu Yun and teaches meditation and Chinese Mahayana Buddhist philosophy.
-He teaches Epidemiology in Albuquerque and elective classes.
+He teaches elective classes and supervises clinic at the Albuquerque campus.

 Eden Kark, D.O.M., M.S.O.M., B.H.Sc.(Acupuncture), Dipl.
 Ac. & C.H., N.L.Ppract, L.M.T., R.M.T.I., Associate Professor

-Eden Kark has been practicing Oriental Medicine and Healing Arts for more than ten years.
-His formal studies of Chinese Medicine between 1997 and2002 include a Bachelor of Health Science in Acupuncture from Australia and a Master of Science in Oriental Medicine from the Southwest Acupuncture College.
+Eden Kark has been practicing Oriental medicine and Healing Arts for more than twenty years.
+His formal studies of Chinese medicine between 1997 and 2002 include a Bachelor of Health Science in Acupuncture from Australia and a Master of Science in Oriental Medicine from Southwest Acupuncture College in 2002.
 Dr. Kark has been an instructor and clinic supervisor at Southwest Acupuncture College since 2003.
-He has taught Anatomy & Physiology, Biochemistry, Pharmacology, Point Location, Advanced Needle Technique, Practicum and Massage.
+He has taught Anatomy & Physiology, Biochemistry, Pharmacology, Microsystems, and Point Location.
 He has accompanied students to Beijing University of TCM three times.
 In addition, Dr. Kark is also a Licensed Massage Therapist and has taught manual therapies, Thai Massage, and various sciences at massage school and in the workshop setting.
 Further studies include Western medical science, hypnotherapy, homeopathy, counseling, Buddhist meditation and Taoist Internal arts.
 Dr. Kark maintains a private practice in Santa Fe, New Mexico.
-He will be teaching Chinese Medical Theory III on the Santa Fe Campus.
+He teaches Chinese Medical Theory and Differentiation of Disease I and II at the Santa Fe Campus.

 George Mandel, D.O.M., B.S., Dipl.
 O.M, M.S.O.M., Instructor

-Paulette holds a Master of Science degree in Oriental Medicine from Southwest Acupuncture College, Santa Fe in 2002.
+Paulette Marin holds a Master of Science degree in Oriental Medicine from Southwest Acupuncture College, Santa Fe in 2002.
 She had her B.S. in Education from Worcester State College in 1970.
-Paulette specializes in women’s health care, OB/GYN, pain management, oncology, and cosmetic acupuncture, spiritual and emotional health.
+Paulette specializes in women’s health care, OB/GYN, pain management, oncology, cosmetic acupuncture, and spiritual and emotional health.
 She is also trained in Reiki, Healing Touch, Medical Qi Gong and Chi Nei Tsang.
-She is a Doula (Birthing Assistant) currently affiliated with the Doula Program at St. Vincent’s Hospital in Santa Fe.
+She is a Doula (Birthing Assistant) currently affiliated with the Doula Program at Christus St. Vincent Hospital in Santa Fe.
 She formerly taught Birthing Classes and was a Lactation Counselor in Boston from 1972 to 1988.
 During that time and until entering Southwest Acupuncture College in 1999, Paulette was engaged in a twenty-year career in public housing management in Massachusetts and Alaska.
 She has practiced Tai Chi Chuan and various forms of Qi Gong since 1991.
 She has a private practice in Santa Fe and the Lone Butte area.
-She supervises the clinics and teaches Oriental Physical Therapy and Cosmetic Acupuncture elective class at the Santa Fe campus.
+She teaches Cosmetic Acupuncture and supervises clinic at the Santa Fe campus.

 Mary Ellen Marino, Dipl.
 Ac., D.O.M., N.D., Full Professor